StudentVlad5/Description_of_the_BE_FE_Application_Architecture/readme.md

 API Gateway (Envoy) for TLS, auth, rate limits.

-Ingestion Service (Go/Node) → validates & forwards to Kafka/Kinesis.
+Ingestion Service (written in Go/Node for performance) validates incoming events and uses Kafka/Kinesis to ensure no data is lost, even under heavy load.

 Decouples spikes with durable queue.